SmartPracticeschool/SBSPS-Challenge-4372-Sentiment-Analysis-of-COVID-19-tweets---Visualization-Dashboard/README.md

 7] designed_wordcloud.py is for designed wordcloud by using logo.png file 8] Figure_3.png is a actual wordcloud of mostly used words 9] Figure_1.png is a designed wordcloud
+10] Bar_graph.png is graphical representaion of sentiments on bar graph 11] Bargrph is a python programming file to design a bar graph 12] graph_analysis.png is analysis on sentiments with 3different graphs 13] 3graph is a python programming file to represent 3 different graphs 14] piechart.png is representaion of sentiments on pie chart 15] piechart is a python programming file to design pie chart